Article 41-bis prison regime: European Court of Human Rights

-On November 27, 2007, the European Court of Human Rights held that the application of the 41-bis regime breached two articles of the European Convention on Human Rights, namely Article 6 § 1 (right to a fair hearing), and Article 8 (right to respect for private and family life).
+On 27 November 2007, the European Court of Human Rights held that the application of the 41-bis regime breached two articles of the European Convention on Human Rights, namely Article 6 § 1 (right to a fair hearing), and Article 8 (right to respect for private and family life).
 The court did not find against the regime as a whole, but re-affirmed the right to uncensored correspondence with lawyers and human-rights groups.
-The ruling was in response to a suit filed by Santo Asciutto, a member of the notorious Calabrian crime syndicate 'Ndrangheta, who is serving a life sentence for murder.
-In the case Enea vs. Italy on September 17, 2009, the court found that there had been breaches of his right to a fair hearing, and to respect for his correspondence.
+The ruling was in response to a suit filed by Santo Asciutto, a member of the Calabrian crime syndicate 'Ndrangheta, who is serving a life sentence for murder.
+In the case Enea vs. Italy on 17 September 2009, the court found that there had been breaches of his right to a fair hearing, and to respect for his correspondence.
 He was awarded some legal costs but no damages.

 Alfredo Cospito

-Anarchist Alfredo Cospito began a hunger strike against his incarceration under the 41-bis regime in 2022.
+Alfredo Cospito, an Italian anarchist, began a hunger strike against his incarceration under the 41-bis regime in 2022.
 By the end of January 2023, he had reached over 100 days without food and Amnesty International made an appeal based on violations of his human rights.
 This led to coverage in the global mainstream media about debates over the efficacy of 41-bis.
-Attacks on diplomatic offices in Argentina, Bolivia, Germany, Greece, Portugal, Spain and Switzerland were made as solidarity actions and in response the Foreign Minister Antonio Tajani said security was being heightened at all missions.
-The Supreme Court of Cassation initially rejected Cospito's appeal against his prison conditions then set a hearing date for 24 February 2023.
+Attacks on diplomatic offices in Argentina, Bolivia, Germany, Greece, Portugal, Spain, and Switzerland were made as solidarity actions, and in response the Foreign Minister Antonio Tajani said security was being heightened at all missions.
+The Supreme Court of Cassation initially rejected Cospito's appeal against his prison conditions, then set a hearing date for 24 February 2023.